HAUK-CIA/ZeroTrust/README.md

 ### Choose services designed for Zero Trust
 Fundamentally, if your services adopt the points above, and do them well, you’re going to carry less security risk.

+## Core supporting capabilities
+By implication of the NIST and NCSC models, the following capabilities are central to a Zero Trust implementation
+* **Risk Assessment**

+The need to understand the risks users, devices and services are exposed to, to enable appropriate Zero Trust security controls.

+* **Identity Management**

+Core to ensuring only trusted users and devices are given access to services

+* **Monitoring & Detection**

+To feed risk-based access controls.

 # Use Cases